Weishuo93/NN_Pred/README.md

-# NN_Pred -- An interfacing library to deploy NN models in CFD codes
+# NN_Pred -- An interfacing library to deploy ML models in CFD codes

-This library aims at running tensorflow models in C++ and Fortran program.
-The library is mainly designed for deploying neural networks in CFD softwares, the extensions in **OpenFOAM** and **CFL3D** might reduce the burden in integrating ML with CFD softwares.
+This library aims at running tensorflow models in C++ and Fortran programs.
+The library is mainly designed for deploying neural networks in CFD software, the extensions in **OpenFOAM** and **CFL3D** might reduce the burden of integrating ML with CFD software.

 The following features might be useful to you:
 - TensorFlow Backends: Support loading *.pb graph and [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
 - ONNX Backends: Support loading [*.onnx](https://onnxruntime.ai/) ML models (from PyTorch, Sklearn, etc)
 - Support memory layout transpose when set/get data to/from nodes
 - Automatic type casting according to the type of your data container and node definition
-- Vectorizatized casting and transpose is integrated through Eigen
+- Vectorizatized casting and transposing is integrated through Eigen
 - Basic APIs in C++ and Fortran
 - Extensions in OpenFOAM and CFL3D to assist CFD simulation